Date of Degree

 Copyright 2009 Schahrazède Longou

 Longou, Schahrazède.
-"Violence et rebellion chez trois romancières de l'Algerie contemporaine (Maissa Bey, Malika Mokeddem et Leila Marouane)." dissertation, University of Iowa, 2009.
+"Violence et rebellion chez trois romancières de l'Algerie contemporaine (Maissa Bey, Malika Mokeddem et Leila Marouane)."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.